timker/docs/wiki/Add-ServiceStack-Reference.md

 We can already see from the WCF scenario how ServiceStack already benefits from its message-based design, where as it's able to reuse any [Generic Service Client](https://github.com/ServiceStack/ServiceStack/wiki/Clients-overview), only application-specific DTO's ever need to be generated, resulting in a much cleaner, simpler and friction-less solution.

 Code-first is another approach that lends itself to simpler solutions, which saves the effort and inertia from adapting to interim schemas/specs, often with impedance mismatches and reduced/abstract functionality.
-In ServiceStack your code-first DTO's are the master authority where all other features are projected off.
+In ServiceStack your code-first DTOs are the master authority where all other features are projected off.

 C# also has great language support for defining POCO Data Models, that's as terse as a DSL but benefits from great IDE support and minimal boilerplate, e.g: